r2dt-bio/R2DT/docs/docker.md

 * Create a branch from `develop` and make changes to the `base_image/Dockerfile` as necessary.
 * Build the base image locally and test it.
 Specifically, this requires updating the `FROM` directive in the R2DT's image Dockerfile to reference the locally built base image.
-* Once the base image is ready, push it to Docker Hub as `rnacentral/r2dt-base:<version>`.
+* Once the base image is ready, merge the push it to Docker Hub as `rnacentral/r2dt-base:<version>`.
 Ideally, retain the prior version's number, appending a distinct build number (e.g., `1.4.0-2`), unless changes to the R2DT are also required (for instance, when one of the dependencies changes its API).

 _Note_: the base image is not tagged as `latest` to avoid accidental use of the latest version of the base image by R2DT.